-We underscore that investing in sustainable infrastructure, inclusive and sustainable industrialization and innovation is a prerequisite for achieving many of our goals, including our compact for investing in people as well as for sustainable cities.
-We call for a new initiative to ensure sufficient investment in sustainable and resilient infrastructure, including transport, communication, water and sanitation, waste management and energy, in all countries.
+13. We underscore that investing in sustainable infrastructure, inclusive and sustainable industrialization and innovation is a pre-requisite for achieving many of our goals, including our compact for investing in people as well as for sustainable cities.
+We stress the critical importance for developing countries of industrial development as a factor in economic diversification, adding value to raw materials, improving economic productivity, developing and using modern and appropriate technologies and a critical source of economic growth.
+We therefore call for adequate space to be given to developing countries to use policy instruments and to implement policies that enable and promote industrialization, as well as the provision of adequate financing.
+We call for a new initiative to ensure sufficient investment in sustainable and resilient infrastructure, including transport, communication, water and sanitation and energy, in all countries.
 Working with on-going initiatives, we will identify gaps and constraints, help ensure that projects are environmentally, socially and economically sustainable, share knowledge and experiences, bring together different stakeholders and help mobilize financing from all sources.
 Infrastructure investment generally entails both public and private investment and sound policy frameworks.
 National and multilateral development banks (MDBs) play a critical role.
 We invite all to join us in our endeavour.
-We agree to ensure domestic and international enabling environments necessary for infrastructure investment, including to support subnational governments.
+We agree to ensure domestic and international enabling environments necessary for infrastructure investment.